-Here’s How The New iPads Pro Compare To Everything Else, Hint, Apple Was Telling The Truth
+Here’s How The New iPad Pro Compares To Everything Else – Hint, Apple Was Telling The Truth

-Apple made some big noise about the performance of the new iPads Pro at this year’s November special event held in Brooklyn.
-One of the outlandish sounding claims was that the new iPads were twice as fast as last year’s models.
-The reason this seemed like marketing speak is because models from 2017 already outpaced many PC notebooks, and a few Macs for good measure.
+Apple made some big noise about the performance of the new iPad Pro at this year’s November special event held in Brooklyn.
+One of the outlandish-sounding claims was that the new iPads were twice as fast as last year’s models.
+The reason this seemed like marketing speak is because models from 2017 already outpaced many PC notebooks and a few Macs for good measure.

 AppleInsider took Apple’s claims to task by doing a variety of benchmarks intended to reveal the actual performance in both synthetic and real-world tests.
 Bottom-line, Apple was not exaggerating at all with regard to performance claims.
 They started by testing the CPU claim.